jlettvin/UnicodeLexer/README.md

 ============

 Two implementations are stored here;
-one from 2001 and one from 2016.
+one from 2016 and one from 2001.

+## 1: 2016 Automated Unicode codepoint classification ANTLR4 grammar writer.
+Python code to convert authoritative unicode.org resource files into a complete and commented grammar suitable for import into other grammars.
+Similar tables are built within the python code for local testing.
+This code is new to 2016, and supersedes the 2001 code.

+TODO: Finish Python generation of classification table.
+This compiled table (in .c or .js JIT) may outperform other implementations including ANTLR4 grammar possibly by an order of magnitude.

-## 1: All the files with ".htm" extensions.
+## 2: 2001 All the files with ".htm" extensions.
 Hand-written tables as ".htm" files implemented as both HTML and C code from 2001 with a very efficient